The Destructive Influence of Television

 Recently, NPR aired a report on driver's safety films.
 The motor safety official interviewed said they had to change their approach to drivers awareness films.
 The blood and gore typical of such films when I was a youth was having no effect on a generation steeped in television and the movies.
 They did not see these scenes as being particularly real.
 When we hear of another horrific event such as the “events” of Columbine High School or serial murders, one wonders if the constant bombardment of fictional murder is not breaking down barriers to this sort of murder.
 My deeper concern is that computers as they allow deeper levels of virtual reality will increasingly blur the line between the real and the unreal.

 Disassociation begins with fantasy.
 While I would be loath to condemn fantasy outright, I believe that it should be listed with other strong addictions.
 In the case of pornography it is usually recognized as an addiction.
-But fantasy in the form of sci-fi, fantasy genre, romance in novels, movies, television and role playing games can all become addictive.
+But fantasy in the form of Sci-fi, fantasy genre, romance in novels, movies, television and role playing games can all become addictive.
 Moreover, since many, if not most, forms of fantasy involve imagining oneself, or the fantasy hero or heroine, engagement in activities, which would be wrong in the real world, fantasy can lead to an erosion of standards for conduct.
 For this reason, Jesus clearly identifies fantasy with sin: “whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart” (Matthew 5:28; also Matthew 15:19 and Mark 7:21).

 Moving into the “Information Age” we are already prone to disassociation through immersion in abstractions.
 I believe this is particularly true of those who spend large amounts of time on the computer.
 Hacker Adrian Lamo describes his activities: “I try to do it in ways that I'd generally be okay with if they were applied to me—I do what I'm geared to do, for lack of a better way of describing it” (from an interview by Christopher Null in ‘New Architect’, December 2002).
 I don't believe that anyone is likely to see anything shockingly new in his moral outlook.
 This moral framework, which relativizes all things to oneself, is a direct extension of “growing up absurd”, i.e. without God.

 The corrosive effect of disassociation on morality is that television is able to gradually increase the level of degradation.
 Like the proverbial frog in hot water, the viewer enjoys the warmth.
-Emersed in the fantasy, there is no concideration of the wider conciderations of moral degradation.
+Immersed in the fantasy, there is no consideration of the wider considerations of moral degradation.
 Increasingly there is little or nothing forbidden on television, including network television.
 It doesn't take a saint to be appalled by the current trends in television.
 All it takes is one child that you care about.
 Stepping back and taking a good hard look at contemporary American culture, lawless is on the increase, not for reasons of social injustice, but drunken riots celebrating football games or protesting campus drinking policies.
 It is as if our young had entered into a hypnotic trance of destructiveness.

 The confines of the glass box, which gives the appearance of reality, allows a enormous control to the show producer.
 As long as the appearance of impartiality is maintained, the producer of a documentary or news program can horribly distort the message.
 Television makes it difficult to work out differences with someone you disagree with.
 You can turn them off, or yell at the television, but you cannot discuss the issue.
 On the other hand there is a natural tendency to gravitate to and be drawn in by someone who sounds reasonable to you.
 The dissenting voices are likely to be chosen for the theatrical effect, i.e. the more polarized the better.
 Couple that with the brevity of the discussions and the likelihood of seeing consensus emerge from the television is somewhere between dim and nil.
 Ethnic solidarity, or religious and cultural affiliations pull people together into separate viewing bodies, where their disparate viewpoints are reinforced.
 For me, this was most dramatically demonstrated when I watched the reading of the O.J. verdict in a restaurant containing large numbers of black and white diners.
 The reactions where diametrically opposed across the racial divide.
 I can only attribute that to the nature of the television itself.
 Although, we sat in the same bar-b-que house, our opinions were frozen by what we saw in the television over the course of several months.
 What we saw in each other had faded away.